 - Allow loved ones to help you take care of your diabetes and deal with autism.
 Those closest to you can help you in several ways.
 They can remind you to take your medicines, help monitor your blood sugar levels, join you in being physically active, prepare healthy meals, and deal with autism-related problems properly.
 They can also learn more about diabetes and go with you when you visit your doctor.
 Ask your loved ones to help with your autism and diabetes in ways that are useful to you.

-- Talk to other people with autism and diabetes or people who have one condition or the other.
-Other people with one condition or the other or both understand some of the things you are going through.
-Ask them how they deal with their conditions and what works for them.
+- Talk to other people with autism and diabetes or people who have one of the conditions.
+Other people with one condition or the other or both understand what you’re going through.
+Ask them for advice.
 They can help you feel less lonely and overwhelmed.
 Look for autism and diabetes support groups in your community or online or look up personal accounts online.

 - Do one thing at a time.
 When you think about everything you need to do to manage your diabetes, it can be overwhelming.
 To deal with diabetes distress, make a list of all of the tasks you have to do to take care of yourself each day.
 Try to work on each task separately, one at a time.